 One of the best things you can do to help ensure that you consistently work toward and reach your financial goals is to automate your finances in such a way that it helps you succeed.
 One of my all-time favorite financial books is The Automatic Millionaire, by David Bach.
 If you want to win at money, you need to take willpower out of the equation as much as possible and replace it with a system that won’t allow you to fail.

 So, let’s say, for example, that for now you have four main savings goals that you want to work on: you want to pay off your credit card debt, build up a three-month emergency fund, start saving for retirement, and start saving to purchase a five-year-old car in a couple of years.
-This is how you could go about doing that:
+So this is how you could go about doing that.